Sanbaj01/Coffee-Maker/README.md

 # Coffee-Maker
+I created this in the 15th day of 100 days of Pyhton Challenge bootcamp.

 This code is built, to operate a coffee machine, where the user pays the machine to get his desired coffe.

 These are the instrcution to create the program.